vguhesan/MuruganTempleWeb/content/about/services-request.md

       instr: $('#instructions1').val()
     });

-    displayNotice = 'Item has been added to the cart!';
+    displayNotice = 'Item has been added to the cart below!';
     new Noty({
       theme: 'sunset',
       text: displayNotice,